 There is no charge for services provided by Transitions.
 The program is funded by donations.

 Transitions recognizes that volunteerism is the cornerstone of its services to clients and families.
 A core group of volunteers is specially trained to assist in the most effective and skillful manner possible.

 Transitions provides support assistance.
 The manager lends help by providing: a listening ear, information about area services, help understanding confusing events, options and choices, periodic visits, phone check-in calls, and a connection with a trained volunteer.

-The Transitions volunteer may provide: companionship, emotional support, help doing errands, household help and respite for caregivers.
+The Transitions volunteer may provide: companionship, emotional support, help doing errands, and respite for caregivers.

 Why might I contact Transitions?

 It can be confusing to know where to turn for help when coping with a serious illness and all the changes it brings.
 It is not unusual to feel hopeful one minute and discouraged the next.
 We realize that asking for help may be difficult for many people, so it may take some courage to do so.

 “Since I have been on this new medication, the days seem so long.
 I am feeling lonely, but I don't want to bother my daughter at work.
 I would very much like to talk with someone else."

 “My mother needs care 24 hours a day.
 It would be so helpful to have someone sit with her for a few hours so I could take a break.
 Then I can take better care of her.”